DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Experiments

 \subsection{Ablation Studies}

-\paragraph{Ablation on different modules} We conduct ablation studies on the modules and approaches we propose, the result is shown in Tab~\ref{tab:ablation-module}.
-Adopting multi-stage refinement leads to a remarkable 1.5\% performance gain on PDMS, and the augmented data improves the EPDMS by 0.7\%.
-Applying the self-distillation framework is also beneficial to the training, with a 1.5\% EPDMS improvement.
+\paragraph{Ablation on different modules} We conduct ablation studies on the modules and approaches we propose, and the result is shown in Tab~\ref{tab:ablation-module}.
+Compared to baseline, adopting multi-stage refinement leads to 1.0\% performance gain on PDMS, and the improvements further gained by augmented data and the self-distillation framework are 0.3\% and 0.4\%.

-\paragraph{Effectiveness of coarse-to-fine selection} To thoroughly validate the effectiveness of our coarse-to-fine trajectory selection paradigm, we devise a series of model evolutions from single-stage selection to coarse-to-fine selection, to eliminate the effect of parameter numbers in the model decoder.
-The results are listed in Tab~\ref{tab:ablation-evolution}.
-Firstly, we expand the number of trajectory decoder layers from 3 to 6, aligned with our coarse-to-fine setting, then we adopt the layer-wise scoring to the decoder.
-Nevertheless, these two revisions don't lead to performance improvement.
-Only after we decrease the number of trajectories in the refinement stage does the performance increase from 85.6\% to 86.4\%.
+\paragraph{Effectiveness of coarse-to-fine selection} We evolve our model from conventional single-stage selection to coarse-to-fine selection, to eliminate the effect of parameter number increase and validate the effectiveness of the coarse-to-fine trajectory selection paradigm.
+Tab~\ref{tab:ablation-evolution} reveals that increasing the number of decoder layers from 3 to 6 brings only 0.3\% improvement in EPDMS, while introducing layer-wise scoring and trajectory filtering leads to a more substantial 0.7\% gain, proving that the performance boost comes from the coarse-to-fine mechanism rather than model size increase.

-\paragraph{Ablation on refinement settings and soft label threshold} We further conduct comprehensive ablation studies on the refinement approach and soft-labeling. the results are shown in Tab~\ref{tab:ablation-stage_layer-top_k} and Tab~\ref{tab:ablation-threshold}.
+\paragraph{Ablation on refinement settings and soft label threshold} We further conduct comprehensive ablation studies on the refinement approach and soft-labeling.
 Utilizing a 3-layer refinement Transformer decoder and filtering 256 trajectories for the refinement stage leads to the best result.
 For the teacher soft label, choosing 0.15 as the threshold leads to the best EPDM score.

-\paragraph{Comparison of different FOVs} Our model performance on different FOV settings is shown in appendix~\ref{sec:supp_fov}.
-Utilizing images from 3 camera sensors leads to the best result.
+Results are shown in Appendix C.